Working with Iterators

 Iterables::contains(new ArrayIterator([1, 2, 3]), '1'); // false

-This method is useful when you need to quickly determine if a specific value is present in an iterator without manually iterating through all elements.
+This method is useful when you need to quickly determine if a specific value exists in an iterator without manually iterating through all elements.

 containsKey (iterable $iterable, $key): bool